ha5ha6/judy_blog/_pages/pgac.md

 ### REINFORCE with baseline

-One technique to reduce the high variance from Monte Carlo method is for the measurement quantity like $$Q_{\pi}(s,a)$$ to substract a baseline, to highlight the difference between the current measurement and a referenced one:
+One technique to reduce the high variance from Monte Carlo method is for the measurement quantity like $$Q_{\pi}(s,a)$$ to substract a baseline, to highlight the difference between the current measurement and a reference:

 $$\nabla J(\boldsymbol{\theta}) \propto \sum_s \mu(s) \sum_a \left[Q_{\pi}(s,a)-b(s) \right] \nabla \pi(a \mid s; \boldsymbol{\theta})$$